franks42/FigureMarkets-MCP-Server/FigureMarketsContext.md

 Hash is used to pay for the different PB usage fees.
 HASH is held in a wallet which represents an account on the PB.
 The wallet/account can hold other (crypto-)tokens/currencies
-The spendable HASH amount in the wallet account represents the amount that is not delegated, not vesting, and not unbonding.
+The spendable HASH amount in the wallet account represents the amount that is not vesting, not committed, not delegated, not rewarded, and not unbonding.
 Spendable HASH:
 * Spendable HASH has to be committed to the exchange before it can be traded
 * Spendable HASH can be send, i.e. transferred, to other wallets